JustinStitt/cartpoleDQN/README.md

 The learning rate will affect how the optimizer gets out of weak local minima.
 If the learning rate is too low, the network may get stuck in a quite poor local minima.
 Moreover, if the learning rate is too high then we may entirely skip over satisfactory local minima or potentially global minima.

-**Physical reconstruction I made to help myself visualize gradient descent**
+**physical reconstruction I made to help myself visualize gradient descent**

 ![](visuals/physical_model.jpg)